-1) Persons subject to due diligence as listed in Art.
-3 (1) a) to i) of the Act who provide correspondent banking services for corresponding respondent institutions from third countries shall, in the case of transitory accounts, satisfy themselves that the respondent institution:

-Art.
-14 amended by LGBl.
-2017 no. 215.

-Art.
-15 (3) amended by LGBI.
-2017 no. 215.

-- a) has verified the identity of persons having direct access to the accounts of the respondent institution; - b) has subjected these persons to constant due diligence scrutiny; and - c) would be able, at the request of the person subject to due diligence, to provide the data required to comply with such due diligence regulations.

-2) When obtaining information to assess the reputation of the respondent institution as referred to in Art.
-11 (5) a) of the Act, it shall also be considered whether the respondent institution has already been the subject of investigations or supervisory measures in connection with money laundering or the financing of terrorism.
+- 1) Persons subject to due diligence as referred to in Art.
+3 (1) a) to i) of the Act which provide correspondent banking services for respondent institutions shall, in the case of transitory accounts, satisfy themselves that the respondent institution: - a) has verified the identity of persons having direct access to the accounts of the correspondent institution; - b) has subjected these persons to constant due diligence scrutiny; and - would be able, at the request of the person subject to due diligence, to provide the data required to comply with such due diligence regulations. - 2) When obtaining information to assess the reputation of the respondent institution as referred to in Art.
+11 (5) a) of the Act, it shall also be considered whether the respondent institution has already been the subject of investigations or supervisory measures in connection with money laundering or the financing of terrorism. - 3) In addition to documenting the respective responsibilities for performance of due diligence by the two institutions involved as set out in Art.
+11 (5) d) of the Act, it must be ensured that the respective responsibilities under due diligence legislation are clearly understood.

-Information and documents when commencing a business relationship
+Information and documents when commencing a business relationship business relationship commences, or when an occasional transaction is carried out.

-1) All information and documents required for the identification and verification of the identity of the contracting party and the beneficial owner must be complete and available in an appropriate form when the business relationship commences, or when an occasional transaction is carried out.
+1) All information and documents required for the identification and verification of the identity of the contracting party and the beneficial owner must be complete and available in an appropriate form when the